ArneBinder/pytorch-ie/README.md

 #### Annotations

 There are several predefined **annotation types** in `pytorch_ie.annotations`, however, feel free to define your own.
-Annotations have to be dataclasses that subclass `pytorch_ie.core.Annotation`.
+Annotations have to be dataclasses that subclass `pytorch_ie.Annotation`.
 They also need to be hashable and immutable.
 The following is a simple example:

 ```python